-The Project Space is a studio workspace for artists working in photography, book art, and moving images.
-Accepted proposals will receive four weeks time in the Project Space, full access to the collections and studios at VSW, assistance from VSW staff, a stipend of $750, travel expenses for those outside the region (one round-trip up to $500), and a supplies budget of $250.
+The Project Space is a studio workspace for artists working primarily but not exclusively in photography, book art, film, and media art.
+Accepted proposals will receive four weeks time in the Project Space, full access to the collections and studios at VSW, assistance from VSW staff, a stipend of $750, a $500 travel budget for those from outside the region, and a supplies budget of $250.

 A committee of artists and curators at Visual Studies Workshop will review the proposals.

-Notification: On or before February 15, 2020
+Notification: On or before July 1, 2021

 - A bio of no more than 50 words with a website link included, if available.

 - Collaborations are welcome and, in the case of a collaborative proposal, an additional 50-word bio and web links for proposed collaborators may be submitted.
 Collaborators from outside the Western NY region in need of housing would need to be comfortable residing in the artist apartment together or find housing on their own.

 - Assistance and Emotional Support Animals are of course welcome; an ESA letter may be requested in cases where the apartment property owner requests documentation but we will most likely take your word that the animal is medically necessary for your well-being.